comeon0r/shanbayReader/README.md

 ## what can do

-1. select an English article to read
-2. tips of level of the word.

-## how to use
+1. user can see a list of English articles after open.
+2. open one for reading.
+3. a button to highlight the words in word-list.
+4. a slide-bar to filter the highlighting words.

+## demo site